Mission and Purpose

-SACT provides advocacy and support for people of all genders who have experienced sexual harm, educates for a community free of sexual violence.
+The Sexual Assault Crisis Team of Washington County (SACT) works to provide advocacy and services for people of all genders who have experienced harm, and to educate for the prevention of all forms of sexual violence.

 Anne Ward, M.ED.

 Anne Ward, M.Ed. (she/her or they/them pronouns) is the Executive Director of the Sexual Assault Crisis Team.
 She is committed to a lifestyle of least harm and most good, and believes in a community where all people are valued.
 Anne has worked with people who have experienced sexual harm for more than six years and has trained and educated teachers, foster and adoptive parents, parents, grandparents, and caregivers, child care providers, medical and law enforcement professionals, and more, in sexual abuse prevention and healthy relationships.

 With a Master’s of Education in Humane Education, Anne seeks to be a Solutionary: a person who is able to identify inhumane and unsustainable systems and then develop solutions that are healthy and just for people, animals, and the environment.
 Her early career included over fifteen years in animal welfare and sheltering, where she continued to learn about the complex challenges of violence, poverty, discrimination, and more.
 She is committed to all of SACT’s mission that considers both people who have experienced harm, as well as preventing future harm.

 Born here in Barre VT, Cynthia (she/her pronouns) believes that one should do something of value with their life, and that doing so brings joy.
 At the age of 14 she started on a mission, which continues to unfold over 40 years later.
 In 1990, she completed Johnson State College’s Adult Non-Degree Program and has since achieved a number of certifications, licenses, and college credits.